 - 52% of respondents think it's important to have a significant other to spend the day with.

 When it comes to bringing sexy back, women showed they are all in!
 They want someone to spend Valentine's Day with, even if it's just for that one day.
-Below are additional stats indicating what lengths they will go to in order to make sure a romantic night goes smoothly.
+Below are additional stats indicating what lengths they will go to to make sure a romantic night goes smoothly.

 Women bought new underwear/lingerie 51%